eugenetriguba/config-file/README.md

 ```

 The method does not return anything, since there is nothing
 useful to return.
-If someone goes wrong where it is unable to set
+If something goes wrong where it is unable to set
 the value, an exception will be raised instead.
 This is the case
-for most methods on `ConfigFile`.
+for most methods on `ConfigFile`, such as `delete()` or `save()`,
+where there would be no useful return value to utilize.

 With `set()`, we can also create and set keys that don't exist yet.